Erwangf/funHDDC-wavelet/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# funHDDCwavelet – Functional High Dimension for Discrimination and Clustering
+# Functional Model-Based Discrimination and Clustering using wavelets

 <!-- badges: start -->